WHAT IS THE PROPER SKINCARE ROUTINE

 Optional.
 Morning & Evening

-Toners balance the skin pH (or acidity level).
+Toning helps to remove any remaining traces of dirt and oil from the skin, and it can also help to restore the skin's natural pH balance.
+There are a variety of different toners available, including those that are alcohol-free, so you can choose the one that works best for your skin type.
 Toners are only recommended if they have ingredients that can make a difference to your skin, such as Hyaluronic Acid, or other beneficial extracts.
 If not, you can totally skip this in favor of more concentrated products such as serums.

 Serum / Treatment